CKAY-9/k9-forums/README.md

 ## About

 K9 Forums is a free and open-source forum software built with NestJS and NextJS, using TypeScript.
-K9 Forums is meant to be simple solution to forums while offer ease-of-use and configurability.
+K9 Forums is meant to be a simple solution to forums while offering ease-of-use and configurability.

 ## Credits
 - Thank you to <a href="https://github.com/uiwjs">uiwjs</a> for react-markdown preview and editor